A gratuitous novelization of the episode

 “Harris!”
 Snyder bellowed, and Xander snapped to attention.
 The principal was leading another heard of youngsters his way.
 “This is your bunch.
 See to it that they return with all their fingers and toes and I won’t expel you.”

-“Yes, sir,” Xander said with mock-salute.
+“Yes, sir,” Xander said, mock-saluting.
 Snyder simply glared at him before stalking away.
 With a heavy sigh Xander looked down at the… seven children that made up his group.

 “Hi, kids.”
 He tried to sound cheerful.